SBS Wealth KiwiSaver Scheme

 This fund invests solely in income assets of a short term nature such as bank deposits, floating rate notes and money market securities with New Zealand-registered and overseas banks.

-We say: The Income Fund is the most conservative Lifestages fund, intending to provide stable returns over the short term, investing 100% of the fund into low-risk assets such as term deposits and on-call accounts.
-The Income Fund historically offers the lowest fees and reports the lowest historical return among all the Lifestages funds.
+Our view: The Income Fund is the most conservative SBS Wealth Kiwisaver Scheme fund, intending to provide stable returns over the short term, investing 100% of the fund into low-risk assets such as government and corporate bonds, and local term deposits.
+The Income Fund historically offers the lowest fees and reports the lowest historical return within the scheme.

 This fund invests solely in income assets of a short term nature such as bank deposits, floating rate notes and money market securities with New Zealand-registered and overseas banks.